nivedwho/MATLAB/ComputationalMechanics/README.md

-# Comp_Mech_Project
+# Computational Mechanics Project
-Computational Mechanics Project
+Find the Moment of Inertia and Centroid of the shape inputted.